| Weight (gsm) | Sizes | Color Palette | Texture | Aging |

 Foil papers are made to make 3D animals easily, so I tried to dry fold this model.
 For this model, and the way Giang teaches his models, there are no definite instructions: “fold around here to somewhere in between”.
 So I got the head too little, but the general shape as well as the legs and body contour went very well.
 The paper is strong and stiff enough to be shaped at will.

-This is definitely a favourite.
+This is definitely a favorite.
 One of the best papers we have ever tested or used.
 It's as if it was made for origamists.
 Hey, wait, it IS made for origamists, and it is doing its job perfectly.
 It's strong, yet thin; it is stiff, yet folds easily; it has a beautiful palette of colors, and it comes in all the right sizes.

 Folding simple models is an easy task, as well as simple action models.
 For modulars it has the look as well as the friction to hold units together.
 3D models benefits from its foil side for shaping and the Tissue side for the texture.
 For complex models it is highly suitable, making you a better folder.
 For tessellations it is surprisingly excellent.
 It's easy to fold an accurate grid and it has a “snap into place” collapse.
 Like any other foil paper it's not really suitable for wet folding, but for extra shaping a little spray of water works very well.